 Why Your Crisper Drawer is Full of Regret (and What to Do About It)

 We’ve all been there.
-You open the fridge, look into the crisper drawer, and you’re met with a sad collection of wilted greens, forgotten herbs, and that one zucchini that looks like it’s questioning its own existence.
+You open the fridge, look into the produce drawer, and you’re met with a sad collection of wilted greens, forgotten herbs, and that one zucchini that looks like it’s questioning its own existence.
 You had great intentions.
 Maybe you even bought those veggies after reading a blog like this one.
 But now?
 Regret.
 And maybe a little bit of slime.
+Or a lotta bit.
+Gross.

-Here’s the thing: eating more vegetables doesn’t just mean buying more vegetables.
-It means getting smart about what you buy, how you store it, and—most importantly—how you actually use it.
+Eating more vegetables doesn’t just mean buying more vegetables.
+It means getting smart about what you buy, how you store it, and, most importantly, how you use it.
 No shame here.
 Let’s turn that drawer of despair into a launchpad for easy, plant-powered meals that don’t feel like punishment.

 1. No More Buying Like an Optimist